tofran/providence-docker/README.md

 - `/var/www/app/conf`: Providence configuration
 - `/var/www/media`: Collective access media files

-## Attribution and acknowledgement
+## Fork attribution

-This image is based on the stale project created by [Governo Regional dos Açores](https://github.com/GovernoRegionalAcores/collectiveaccess).
+This image is based (although heavily modified), on the stale project created by [Governo Regional dos Açores](https://github.com/GovernoRegionalAcores/collectiveaccess).
-Thank you Alberto Branco and Pedro Amorim.
+Thank you Alberto Branco and Pedro Amorim for your work 🇵🇹.

 This is a hard fork, the main changes are:

 - Simplified installation, reduced docker layers, image size and unnecessary complexity;